J. Theodore Schwartz, Jr., M.D.

 Dr. Schwartz specializes in reconstructive surgery and disorders of the hand, elbow, and shoulder.
 He also has special expertise in surgery of the upper extremity.

-Dr. Schwartz is fortunate to have Josef Maier, PA-C, as his physician assistant.
+Dr. Schwartz is fortunate to have A Brooks Campbell, PA-C, as his physician assistant.

 Patient Education Videos